-124.4.
-Submission of Thesis/Dissertation

-- 124.4.1.
-No candidate may be permitted to submit a thesis/dissertation in less than one academic year from the date of the first registration except with a special permission of the DGC. - 124.4.2.
-A candidate may submit his thesis/dissertation any time during or after the last semester of his coursework but no later than a year for masters and two years for Ph.D. after the completion of coursework with the exception of candidates who are allowed extended time of submission by DGC.

-124.5.
-Procedures for Examination and Submission of Thesis/Dissertation
+- 121.4.
+Submission of Thesis/Dissertation - 121.4.1.
+No candidate may be permitted to submit a thesis/dissertation in less than one academic year from the date of the first registration except with a special permission of the DGC. - 121.4.2.
+A candidate may submit his thesis/dissertation any time during or after the last semester of his coursework but no later than a year for masters and two years for Ph.D. after the completion of coursework with the exception of candidates who are allowed extended time of submission by DGC. - 121.4.3 A PhD candidate shall publish or produce evidence of acceptance for publication of at least two articles in reputable journals.
+This requirement shall apply to all students two years after the effective date of this Legislation. - 121.5.
+Procedures for Examination and Submission of Thesis/Dissertation - 121.5.1.

-124.5.1.
 When a candidate, after conferring with the advisor, gives notice of readiness to submit his thesis/dissertation, the DGC of the department in which the candidate is enrolled shall designate an examining board and select an external examiner.
 The external examiner should be selected in good time and obtain a copy of the thesis/dissertation of the candidate at least four weeks before the date set for the defense.
-The board shall have a minimum of three and a maximum of five members including the advisor who may attend the defense session without the right to take part in grading the Thessi/Dissertation.
+The board shall have a minimum of three and a maximum of five members including the advisor who may attend the defense session without the right to take part in grading the Thesis/Dissertation.
 Normally internal members of the examining board shall be drawn from the advisory committee.
-An external member of the examining board shall be the external examiner of the candidate whose decision shall play a major role in determining the fate of the thesis/dissertation defense.

-- 124.5.2.
-A thesis shall be submitted to the department/school/center at least one month before the date of defense. - 124.5.3.
-A dissertation shall be submitted to the department/school/center at least two months before the date of defense. - 124.5.4.
-For a thesis, the DGC may assign an external examiner from other universities and institutions in Ethiopia or abroad. - 124.5.5.
-For a dissertation, external examiners must be assigned of which one must be from a reputable university abroad. - 124.5.6.
-Examinations may be conducted through electronic media.
-The external examiner shall be a full member of the Board.
+An external member of the examining board shall play a major role in determining the fate of the thesis/dissertation defense. - 121.5.2.
+A thesis shall be submitted to the department/school/center at least one month before the date of defense. - 121.5.3.
+A dissertation shall be submitted to the department/school/center at least two months before the date of defense.